deveshshukla/JS-Notes/notes.md

 The callback '(num) => num % 2 === 0' filters out elements not divisible by 2.
 The resulting array contains only even numbers.

-3. reduce function: Accumulates array elements into a single value based on a callback function.
+* c. reduce function: Accumulates array elements into a single value based on a callback function.

 const n = [1, 2, 3, 4, 5];
 const sum = n.reduce((init, arrElement) => init + arrElement, 0);